Tuesday night baseball and softball update - Shore Daily News

 Softball

-The Broadwater Lady Vikings softball team fell to Greenbrier Christian on Tuesday afternoon at home 16 to 1.
-Ramsey Revelle got the start on the mound and lost for the Lady Vikings.
-Revelle pitched 5 innings giving up 16 runs, 9 earned, while striking out 6 batters.
-Offensively, the Lady Vikings had 3 hits in the game, from Kacey Ford, Tatum Watson, and Carly Clayton.
-The Lady Vikings fall to 9-4 on the season and will return to action again on Friday as they host Hampton Christian Academy.
+The Broadwater Lady Vikings softball team defeated Holly Grove Christian 17 to 0.
+Ramsey Revelle got the start and the win on the mound.
+She pitched 5 innings giving up 0 runs on 1 hit while striking out 9 batters.
+Offensively, the Lady Vikings had 9 hits in the game.
+Adrianna Holloway went 2-2 with a double.
+Carly Clayton went 2-2 and Kacey Ford went 2-4 in the game.
+The Lady Vikings improve to 12-4 on the season and will return to action again on Thursday as they travel to Atlantic Shores.

 Baseball